QUALITATIVE CASE STUDY

 that were not yet routinely adopted.

 Set of 28 messages, divided among 14 categories (there are over potential 1.2MM message-story combinations).
 In other words, a lot of material to test.
+(Maybe we should have listed that among Challenges, too.)

 A self-administered Internet survey with a nationwide sample of HCP Specialists